 Hydrate.
 Drink your water and try not to be tempted with too much caffeination.
 Make your water a treat by flavoring it with lemon, a cucumber slice, or flavored drops.

 Get moving.
 When a nap just isn’t possible, get moving.
 Turn up the music and dance, take a 10 minute walk, or even do a few jumping jacks.
-Getting your blood pumping will make you feel more away.
+Getting your blood pumping will make you feel more awake.

 Eat smart.
 Eat foods that are hight in protein to help you make it through the day.
 Grab a greek yogurt, peanut butter and apples, or cheese and crackers to get you through the day.